>

-Definition and classification of the antibodies
+Definition and classification of the antibodies1.
+Antibody definition

 Antibody (immunoglobulin is not just an antibody) is a large Y-shaped protein secreted by plasma cells (effector B cells) and used by the immune system to identify and neutralize foreign substances such as bacteria and viruses.
 It is found in body fluids such as the blood of vertebrates, and the cell membrane surface of its B cells.
 Antibodies can recognize a unique feature of a particular foreign object.